-Whistler Waldorf School welcomes students from around the world.* Over the past 3 years we have enrolled students from Germany, the Netherlands, the United States, Switzerland and France.
-International students achieve increased fluency in English, gain a strong academic background and develop an understanding of Canadian culture.
+Whistler Waldorf School welcomes students from around the world.
+Our International Student Program offers the opportunity to increase fluency in English, gain a strong academic background and develop an understanding of Canadian culture.

 - Our curriculum is diverse and challenging.

 - Our small community is welcoming, homelike, and supportive.